epijlin/jeffreyclin.github.io/README.md

 *This repo was initially generated from a Quarto template available here: https://github.com/jtr13/website-template.*

 (And starring the repo would be nice too!)

+### Additional information on GitHub can be found [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes/)

+In `_quarto.yml`, `toc` stands for table of content.
+If true, it will show on the right sidebar.